 On 15 November 2004, Canada and the United States informed the DSB that they had agreed that the reasonable period of time shall be is 10 months and 5 days, that is, 27 September 2004 to 1 August 2005.

 At the DSB meeting on 31 August 2005, Canada announced that amendments to the Canada Transportation Act and the Canada Grain Act and associated regulatory changes had come into force on 1 August 2005 thus bringing Canada into compliance with the DSB’s recommendations and rulings.

-Please contact email@example.com giving details of the operating system and web browser you are using.
+Problems viewing this page?
+If so, please contact [email protected] giving details of the operating system and web browser you are using.